odoo/odoo/doc/setup/install.rst

         $ pip install -r requirements.txt

-  - on Windows you need to install some of the dependencies manually, tweak the requirements.txt file, then run pip to install the remaning ones.
+  - on Windows you need to install some of the dependencies manually, tweak the requirements.txt file, then run pip to install the remaining ones.

     Install ``psycopg`` using the installer here
     http://www.stickpeople.com/projects/python/win-psycopg/